shatteredsilicon/ssm-doc/docs/amazon-rds.md

 GRANT SHOW VIEW, SLAVE MONITOR ON *.* TO 'ssm'@'%';
 ```

-For MariaDB 8.0+ in RDS, due to missing SUPER privilege, you will also need to add:
+For MySQL 8.0+ in RDS, due to missing SUPER privilege, you will also need to add:
 ```
 GRANT SYSTEM_VARIABLES_ADMIN ON *.* TO 'ssm'@'%';
 ```